crazoter/My-Docs/docs/manga_reviews.md

   * The chapters are a little short for a weekly
   * Starts off as romcom and then becomes shounen before going back to being a romcom again
 * **Should you read it:** Not gonna lie, the characters, setting and story is kinda refreshing.
+  * However, you'll be disappointed with its frequency of updates; which is to say, very slow update rate, and very short chapters... aaagh
 * **Tidbit**: No citeable tidbit... but this pair is so cute~~~! e.g. Ch 99

 </TabItem>